jeroenwk/idevicedebuglauncher/README.md

 # idevicedebuglauncher
-**idevicedebuglauncher** is a simple deamon on macos that can attach a debugger to an application on an iOS/tvOS device.
+**idevicedebuglauncher** is a web service on MacOS that can be used to attach a debugger to a remote application running on an iOS/tvOS device.
 This can be used to activate JIT on emulators running on the Apple TV (Provenance, Dolphinios, ...)
+It uses this library: https://github.com/libimobiledevice/libimobiledevice

 ## Quick install
     $ git clone https://github.com/jeroenwk/idevicedebuglauncher.git
+    $ cd idevicedebuglauncher
     $ ./compile && ./install && ./run

 /doc/first_install.png